 Fill 2 buckets up with soapy water, one for rinsing and one for washing.
 The reasoning behind this is when you wash your mitt around the car you pick up dirt, you then want to rinse this off into the 2nd bucket so you don't contaminate your clean wash bucket and apply the dirty water back on to your car.

-High foam products such as Turtle Wax ICE Foam Wash and Turtle Wax Carnauba Wash can be used to minimize scratches.
+High foam products such as Turtle Wax Snow Foam and Turtle Wax Carnauba Wash can be used to minimize scratches.

 If you’re still using a sponge to clean your car, throw it away now.
 Microfiber wash mitts work to prevent swirling and paint damage whereas a sponge drags the dirt/grit around you paint.